JoshCheek/day-dream-in-Ruby/Readme.md

 but rather the memory structures and their relationships.

 It's a mediocre implementation, but I learned a lot while doing it.
-Oh... currently, it doesn't actually work, either :P

-To see what I had in mind, check `example/example_input.ddir` and compare that to `example/example_output.ddir`
+To see input / output, check the `example` directory.

 License
 -------